Maprunner/hertsway/src/posts/leg-1-royston-sandon.md

 ---
 title: Leg 1 Royston to Sandon
-excerpt: 'In which it all begins.'
+excerpt: 'In which it all begins'
 name: 'leg1'
 date: 2020-10-07
 tags: